It’s OK to Talk Business

 As mentioned previously, several top agents we spoke with – some in badly affected markets like Kirkland, Washington – are remaining optimistic and figuring out how they can become a go-to expert during this crisis.

-In Calabasas, California, one of our top luxury-home agents just published an article in his paper about the potential impact of stock market fluctuations on real estate.
+One of our top luxury-home agents just published an article in his paper about the potential impact of stock market fluctuations on real estate.
 His strategy is to present the tough questions other agents may be tip-toeing around, so he can be the real estate agent homeowners reach out to for answers.
 While he’s not worried about a long-term problem, he recognizes that many people in his market are eager for guidance when it comes to selling their home this spring.

-In Austin, Texas, a heavy-hitter top agent we’ve been working with for years just put out a video.
+A heavy-hitter top agent we’ve been working with for years just put out a video.
 “I’m like an umpire,” he said; rather than deflecting or denying the real worries people face, he’s making educated calls to calm fears and help homeowners make an informed decision.
 While he understands the situation is outside of his control, he’s in control over how he responds to it.
 He’s wary of printing virus-related news articles because the situation changes rapidly, so instead he’s considering publishing less time-sensitive content, such as “Selling a Home Safely and Effectively during COVID-19.”
 Articles with best practices and guidance during Coronavirus will remain relevant for at least 4-6 weeks.
 And people will read them.

-In Kirkland, Washington, another top agent is doing the same.
+Another top agent is doing the same.
 “I think it’s good to talk about it,” he said, “I plan to address it head on in a cover article next month.”
 He plans on keeping the tone positive and providing balanced information that eases homeowner’s concerns.
 He explained that he wants to be a source of information for his market.
 Few if any agents will be doing so, and it presents a phenomenal opportunity to connect with the market.
 As newer or part-time agents roll back marketing out of uncertainty, he’ll have fewer competing messages in the mailbox – and at the same time, more homeowners will be spending more time at home.

 During a different (and far worse) crisis, one of our highest producing agents out in Phoenix, Arizona, had a similar approach.
 During the 2008 recession, he didn’t stop marketing but instead adjusted his messaging.
 He held regular seminars on foreclosures and short sales, and sent a 12-page paper with housing market updates to about 40,000 homes almost every month.
 People gobbled up his content and filled his seminars to packed.
 He was able to do enough deals this way to survive, but when the market eased up, his business exploded.
 All those relationships he built during the crisis became loyal, repeat clients.
 He was recently ranked #25 in the USA for volume of homes sold by the Wall Street Journal.
 His strategy worked, and it will work for our agents too.